malgrieve/Lumore/Lumore/Abilities/Battle Arts/battle-arts.md

 __Bhasith__, the dwarf, recognized the Hidden Expanse's allgrowing power.
 He mimiced it and developed the *Final Expansion Series*, a series of blows that can reshape the earth.
 __Jerilla__, the ogre, respected the Watcher's evervigilant gaze.
 He mimiced it and developed the *Pharid Eye Series*, a series of visual forms that can discern all.

-Physical - use power to enhance yourself as a medium water air
-Auxillary - use power to enhance an outer medium Manifestation - use the power of a more powerful entity Possesion - use the power of a more powerful entity for yourself space d time  d

 The auras known today are guided from this story...

 ## Known Art Technique Series